garyfleming/the-board-whisperer/the-board-whisperer.md

 ![Inline](a.jpg)

-^ It was painful, but the solution was to find a new way of working.
+^ Our way of working had materially changed and our board was not working for us any more.
+It was painful, but the solution was to find a new way of working.
 Which meant a new board.
 We started from scratch.
 It then evolved some new appendages, like a "Playback" column for when team members discovered something that should be shared with the team.